 SoFi just recently launched SoFi Wealth, a game-changing robo-advisor platform that is enticing users with a 0% AUM fee.
 This platform has no fees, free access to financial advisors, and automatic investing.

 The drawbacks, depending on who you ask, is that it doesn't offer tax-loss harvesting, it does invest in it's own funds, and it has limited asset selections.
+Plus, there have been some snafu's with customer accounts in the beginning.

 Read our full SoFi Wealth review here.